gtr33m/bitwarden_gcloud_cloudflare/README.md

 ### Step 2.3: Setup Cloudflare argo tunnel

-1. Download and install Cloudflare argo tunnrl from here: https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation
+1. Make sure you have a correctly registered domain with Cloudflare and DNS setup
-2. Run `cloudflared tunnel login` locally and select your domain to get the cert.
+2.
-3. Run `cloudflared tunnel create bwd`
+3.
-4. Run `cloudflared tunnel route dns bwd bwd.example.com`
+4.
-5. Copy `~/.cloudflared/XXXXXXX.json` to the cloudflared folder in this repo and rename it to tunnel.json.
+5.
-6. Fill `CLOUDFLARED_TUNNEL_NAME` part in the env file
+6.
 7. Make sure your desired domain for bitwarden are **not** exist in your Cloudflare DNS panel.
    Cloudflared will create it later.
 If it exists, it fails.